raspberrypilearning/boat-race/en/step_7.md

  ![screenshot](images/brown-hsv.png)

+ **Tip:** If you are having trouble selecting the colour of the barriers, you can set the colours to:
+ Colour: 9
+ Saturation: 100
+ Brightness: 40

 --- /task ---

 --- task ---

 Make sure that the centre of the gate sprite is positioned in the middle.
+You may need to resize the gate sprite if it is too big.

  ![screenshot](images/boat-center.png)